Toledo Zoo & Aquarium: Little Boo at the Zoo/Pumpkin Path

 This event is held in October yearly for a family friendly Halloween celebration.
 There is trick or treating, special demonstrations, and the zoo is transformed into a Halloween wonderland.
-You can also see the animals enjoy the left over pumpkins as part of their animal enrichment programs.
+You can also see the animals enjoy the leftover pumpkins as part of their animal enrichment programs.

 Luminous Nights

 Started in 2017, this fall event lights up the zoo with over 500 hand-made Chinese lanterns.
 It also includes cultural activities led by international students from the local universities.

 Medical Mutual Dart Frog Dash

 This yearly run helps with fundraising for the Toledo Zoo & Aquarium as well as conservation efforts.
 It is a 5K race and a 5K fun run/walk, that takes place through zoo grounds and the surrounding areas.
 The 2017 Dart Frog Dash had 2,100 participants and raised $62,000 for conservation.

 Music Under the Stars

 Started in 1936, this summer program features various musical stylings performed by the Toledo Symphony Orchestra.
 It has had performers such as conductor Charles W. Roth, Jules Blair, Fred Seymour, Conductor Samuel P. Szor (who in 2000 celebrated his 48th year of Music Under the Stars), conductor Leopold Stokowski and more.